lliang-lab/Schechter_fit/README.md

 # Schechter_fit

-The package is used for calculating the best-fit values in the Paul-Schechter function based on an array of UV magnitude of galaxies.
+The package can be used to derive the best-fit parameter values in the Schechter function based on an array of UV magnitude of galaxies.